adjust/marmalade_sdk/README.md

 ### Android

-The adjust SDK provides you with the possibility to read Google Advertising Identifier of the Android device on which your app in running.
+The adjust SDK provides you with the possibility to read Google Advertising Identifier of the Android device on which your app is running.
 In order to do that, you can set the callback method on the `adjust_config` object which receives the `const char*` parameter.
 After setting this, if you invoke the method `adjust_GetGoogleAdId`, you will get the Google Advertising Identifier value in your callback method: